aws/aws-node-termination-handler/README.md

 You can also control what resources NTH manages by adding the resource ARNs to your Amazon EventBridge rules.

-Take a look at the docs on how to create rules that only manage certain ASGs here: https://docs.aws.amazon.com/autoscaling/ec2/userguide/cloud-watch-events.html
+Take a look at the docs on how to create rules that only manage certain ASGs [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/cloud-watch-events.html).

-See all the different events docs here: https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#auto-scaling-event-types
+See all the different events docs [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#auto-scaling-event-types).

 #### 3. Create an SQS Queue: